pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       Retrieves **all** links of a page.

       :rtype: list
       :returns: A list of dictionaries.
-The entries are in the order as specified during PDF generation.
 For a description of the dictionary entries see below.
-Always use this method if you intend to make changes to the links of a page.
+Always use this or the :meth:`Page.links` method if you intend to make changes to the links of a page.

+   .. method:: links(kinds=None)

+      Return a generator over the page's links.
+The results equal the entries of :meth:`Page.getLinks`.

+      :arg sequence kinds: a sequence of integers to down-select to one or more link kinds.
+Default is all links.
+Example: ``kinds=(fitz.LINK_GOTO,)`` will only return internal links.

+      :rtype: generator
+      :returns: an entry of :meth:`Page.getLinks()` for each iteration.

+   .. method:: annots(types=None)

+      Return a generator over the page's annotations.

+      :arg sequence types: a sequence of integers to down-select to one or annotation types.
+Default is all annotations.
+Example: ``types=(fitz.PDF_ANNOT_FREETEXT, fitz.PDF_ANNOT_TEXT)`` will only return 'FreeText' and 'Text' annotations.

+      :rtype: generator
+      :returns: an :ref:`Annot` for each iteration.

+   .. method:: widgets(types=None)

+      Return a generator over the page's form fields.

+      :arg sequence types: a sequence of integers to down-select to one or more widget types.
+Default is all form fields.
+Example: ``types=(fitz.PDF_WIDGET_TYPE_TEXT,)`` will only return 'Text' fields.

+      :rtype: generator
+      :returns: a :ref:`Widget` for each iteration.

    .. index::
       pair: overlay; Page.insertText args